docker/docs/get-started/overview.md

 title: Docker overview
 ---

-Docker is an open platform for developing, shipping, and running applications.
+Docker is an open platform for developing, shipping, and running applications and it allows you to build test and deploy applications quickly.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.
 By taking advantage of Docker's